 3. Give your child ‘sleep-improving’ food

-Some food such as grapes, cherries, sweet corn, oats, and rice contains melatonin which can help your kids to feel sleepy.
+Some foods such as grapes, cherries, sweet corn, oats, and rice contains melatonin which can help your kids to feel sleepy.
 Tryptophan is one of the key ingredients for the melatonin production and you can get it by consuming poultry such as chicken leg, milk, and nuts.

 4. Give Them a Comfortable Bedding/Mattress To Sleep

 To prevent your kid having trouble sleeping, it is a great idea to give them a nice place to sleep with.
 Children usually are attached to their bedrooms.
 Having a comfortable and nice bedroom set up (like providing them with good memory foam mattress) for their bedding to cuddle and spend the night with might be what is missing to get that goodnight sleep.